Boomer TV Trivia: The Beverly Hillbillies

 A father of 7, married and divorced twice before he married 40-years-younger third wife Dorothy Knott in 1985, Buddy Ebsen was a nonagenarian senior when he died at 95 in 2003.
 Ebsen was survived by wife Dorothy and six children.

-Irene Ryan was nominated for an Emmy Award as Outstanding Lead Actress in a Comedy Series for her work in the first and second season of The Beverly Hillbillies.
-Irene Ryan was a single septuagenarian senior citizen in 1973 when she was nominated for Tony Award for her role in the Broadway musical Pippin the previous year.
+Irene Ryan was a single septuagenarian when she was nominated for Tony Award in 1973 for her role in the Broadway musical Pippin the previous year.
 Ryan died from a heart attack in April 1973.

 (Nancy Kulp as Miss Jane Hathaway & Jim Backus Bank Chairman 1963 The Beverly Hillbillies Photo: CBS TV)